ucsdml/ucsdml.github.io/_posts/2021-07-07-interpretable-robust-trees.markdown

 after all.

 Machine learning models have to be reliable before we allow them to fully enter our lives.
-Two cornerstones for reliable machine learning are explainability, where the model’s decisions are transparent, and robustness, where small changes to the input don’t change the model’s answer.
+Two cornerstones for reliable machine learning are interpretability, where the model’s decisions are transparent, and robustness, where small changes to the input don’t change the model’s answer.
 Unfortunately, these properties are generally studied (i) in isolation or (ii) only empirically.